Quaternionic spherical harmonics and a sharp multiplier theorem on quaternionic spheres: Introduction

 Sharp multiplier theorems for sub-Laplacians are known in a few particular cases.
 Among these, the results of \cite{cowling_spectral_2011} for a distinguished sub-Laplacian on the unit sphere in $\C^k$ are a natural predecessor of ours.
 When $k = 2n$, the sphere considered in \cite{cowling_spectral_2011} coincides with our $\Sphere$ as a manifold; however here we study a different sub-Laplacian, associated with a different sub-Riemannian structure.
 Indeed in \cite{cowling_spectral_2011} the horizontal distribution has corank $1$, rather than $3$.
 Actually, our result is the first that we are aware of that applies to a sub-Laplacian on a compact sub-Riemannian manifold of corank greater than $1$.

 Another case where sharp multiplier theorems are known is that of homogeneous sub-Laplacians on certain classes of 2-step stratified groups \cite{hebisch_multiplier_1993,mller_spectral_1994,martini_heisenbergreiter,martini_further,martini_necessary}.
-Homogeneous sub-Laplacians on stratified groups are of particular relevance, in that they serve as ``local models'' for more general sub-Laplacians on sub-Riemannian manifolds (in a similar way as the Euclidean Laplace operator is a local model for second-order elliptic operators on manifolds).
+Homogeneous sub-Laplacians on stratified groups are of particular relevance, in that they serve as ``local models'' for more general sub-Laplacians on sub-Riemannian manifolds (in much the same way as the Euclidean Laplace operator is a local model for second-order elliptic operators on manifolds).
 Indeed the sub-Laplacian on the sphere in $\C^k$ studied in \cite{cowling_spectral_2011} is locally modelled on a homogeneous sub-Laplacian on the $(2k-1)$-dimensional Heisenberg group $H_{k-1}$, while the sub-Laplacian $\opL$ on $\Sphere$ considered here corresponds to a homogeneous sub-Laplacian on the $(4n-1)$-dimensional quaternionic Heisenberg group $\Quat H_{n-1}$ (see \cite[Theorem 2.7]{astengo_cayley_2004}).
-In particular, by means of a transplantation argument \cite[Section 5]{martini_crsphere}, sharpness of the above Theorems \ref{thm:mainMH} and \ref{thm:maincpt} can be derived from the results of \cite{martini_necessary}.
+In particular, by means of a transplantation argument \cite[Section 5]{martini_crsphere}, the sharpness of Theorems \ref{thm:mainMH} and \ref{thm:maincpt} may be derived from the results of \cite{martini_necessary}.